carolinacmoravia/architecture-center/docs/microservices/ingestion-workflow.md

 There are three general classes of failure to consider.

-1. A downstream service has a transient failure, such as a network timeout.

-2. A downstream service has a non-transient failure.
-Non-transient failures include normal error conditions, crashes, unhandled exceptions, and so forth.

-3. The Scheduler service faults (for example, a node crashes).

-In the case of a transient failure, the Scheduler service should simply retry the operation.
-If the operation still fails after a certain number of attempts, it's considered a non-transient failure.

-When a non-transient failure occurs, the entire business transaction must be marked as a failure.
+1. A downstream service may have a non-transient failure, which is any failure that's unlikely to go away by itself.
+Non-transient failures include normal error conditions, such as invalid input to a method.
+They also include unhandled exceptions in application code or a process crashing.
+If this type of error occurs, the entire business transaction must be marked as a failure.
 It may be necessary to undo other steps in the same transaction that already succeeded.
 (See Compensating Transactions, below.)

+2. A downstream service may experiences a transient failure such as a network timeout.
+These errors can often be resolved simply by retrying the call.
+If the operation still fails after a certain number of attempts, it's considered a non-transient failure.

-If the Scheduler service itself crashes, Kubernetes will bring up a new instance.
+3. The Scheduler service itself might fault (for example, because a node crashes).
+In that case, Kubernetes will bring up a new instance of the service.
 However, any transactions that were already in progress must be resumed.

 ## Compensating transactions